-Consider appropriate locations for food and fibre service industries, manufacturing, and processing businesses.
+Encourage food and fibre service industries, manufacturing, and processing businesses in appropriate locations.

-Avoid development of rural industries including extractive industries, that may have negative impacts on farmland of strategic significance, irrigation assets, significant landscapes, environmental values and tourism assets.
+Discourage development of rural industries including extractive industries, that may have negative impacts on farmland of strategic significance, irrigation assets, significant landscapes, environmental values and tourism assets.